Dewalt-arch/pimpmyi3/README.md

 #pimpmyi3.sh (initial README.md) - script is not yet live on github

 # revision : 1.0.1
-  - added BlindPenTesters bash_profile to .zshrc
+  - added BlindPenTesters bash_profile to .zsh_profile
     - source ~/.zsh_profile

 # Revision : "1.0.0"
   - all base64 encoding has been removed from the script